getTV celebrates White Christmas on Black Friday with Classic Bing Crosby Specials

 If you miss those days, getTV is the place to be this Black Friday!

-On the day after Thanksgiving, we’ll open the vaults for a full day of classic Bing Crosby specials from the 1970s — many un-seen for decades!
+On the day after Thanksgiving, we’ll open the vaults for a full day of classic Bing Crosby specials from the 1970s — many un-seen since their original broadcasts more than 40 years ago!
 The Black Friday White Christmas 24-Hour Marathon kicks off Friday, November 29 at 6a ET with Bing Crosby and the Sounds of Christmas (1971) and continues until Saturday morning at 6a ET.
 Along the way, we’ll present seven specials, featuring familiar faces like Fred Astaire, Jackie Gleason, Michael Landon, Sally Struthers, Robert Goulet, Connie Stevens and — in an iconic duet from Bing’s final special — David Bowie.

 HOLIDAY INN (1942) Bing Crosby and Marjorie Reynolds singing “White Christmas”